Martin Berry

-Martin Edward Berry (born 9 June 1977 in Melbourne) is an Australian businessman and racing driver competing for Iron Lynx in the LMGT3 class of the European Le Mans Series and the FIA World Endurance Championship.
+Martin Edward Berry (born 9 June 1977 in Melbourne) is an Australian businessman and racing driver competing for Iron Lynx in the LMGT3 class of the FIA World Endurance Championship.

-Born in Melbourne, Berry moved to South Korea during his time as a Banker before founding Gong Cha Korea in 2012 and buying Gong Cha outright in 2017 to expand it worldwide.
+Born in Melbourne, Berry moved to South Korea during his time as a banker before founding Gong Cha Korea in 2012 and buying Gong Cha outright in 2017 to expand it worldwide.
 During Gong Cha's global expansion, Berry relocated to Singapore and began his racing career the same year.
 Racing with a Singaporean licence since then, Berry won the Ferrari Challenge Asia Pacific series in the Trofeo Pirelli 458 class in 2017 and is a Michelin Le Mans Cup race winner.

 Business career

 Berry initially worked for Standard Chartered Bank in Singapore and later South Korea, but left the company in late 2012 to establish Gong Cha Korea.
 Five years later, Berry bought the main company and founded Gong Cha Global, as he expanded the company's operations abroad as its chairman.
 Berry is also the founder of Launcho Ventures and BeMe Wellness.